phoityne/pms-vscode/README.md

   Launches a GHCi session within a specified project directory, loading a target Haskell file.
   Supports argument passing and live code interaction.

+- **`proc-spawn`**
+  Spawns an external process using the specified arguments and enables interactive communication via standard input and output.
+Unlike PTY-based execution, this communicates directly with the process using the runProcess function without allocating a pseudo-terminal.
+Suitable for non-TUI, stdin/stdout-based interactive programs.

+- **`proc-terminate`**
+  Forcefully terminates a running process created via runProcess.

+- **`proc-message`**
+  Sends structured text-based instructions or commands to a subprocess started with runProcess.
+It provides a programmable interface for interacting with the process via standard input.

 - **`Scriptable CLI Integration`**
   The `pty-mcp-server` supports execution of shell scripts associated with registered tools defined in `tools-list.json`.
 Each tool must be registered by name, and a corresponding shell script (`.sh`) should exist in the configured `tools/` directory.